fschulze/mr.developer/README.txt

   example.projectrepo.pkg2 =
     git git://github.com/chaoflow/example.projectrepo.git pkgbasedir=subdir

-Project repo support so far has been only tested with git.
+Project repo support so far has been tested with git and svn, but should work with mercurial - FEEDBACK please.

 Revision support